gohugoio/hugo/content/en/content-management/organization/index.md

 ---
-title: Content Organization
+title: Content organization
 linkTitle: Organization
 description: Hugo assumes that the same structure that works to organize your source content is used to organize the rendered site.
-categories: [content management,fundamentals]
+categories: [fundamentals,content management]
 keywords: [sections,content,organization,bundle,resources]
 menu:
   docs: